Havana Sugar Kings: History

 The Sugar Kings began life in 1946 as the Havana Cubans, founded by Washington Senators scout Joe Cambria.
+That year, they (rather than a Cuban League side) represented Cuba at the inaugural Interamerican Series, the predecessor to the modern Caribbean Series.

 Led by manager Oscar Rodriguez, the Cubans experienced tremendous success both on and off the field.
 Havana finished first in Class C (later Class B) Florida International League in each of their first five seasons of play, winning over 100 games twice and compiling a record of 474-249 in five years under Rodriguez.
 The overall record would be even better had Havana not been stripped of 17 wins in 1946 for having too many experienced players for their class.
 Nonetheless, the Cubans still had the league's top record even without the victories.